 Can overseas residents or non-UK citizens apply for an enhanced DBS check?

-Indeed, overseas residents and non-UK citizens who seek employment or volunteer positions in the UK may need to undergo an enhanced DBS check.
+Yes, overseas residents and non-UK citizens who seek employment or volunteer positions in the UK may need to undergo an enhanced DBS check.
 The process may vary depending on individual circumstances, and additional checks or documentation may be necessary to validate identity and criminal records from the individual’s home country.

 How long is an enhanced DBS check valid?